 What are Tree Tomatoes?

-Tree tomato tamarillo (Cyphomandra betacea) is a lesser known plant in many regions but make a very nice addition to the landscape.
-The South American native is a small-growing shrub or semi-woody tree reaching heights between 10-18 feet.
+Tree tomato tamarillo (Cyphomandra betacea) is a lesser-known plant in many regions but makes a very nice addition to the landscape.
+The South American native is a small-growing shrub or semi-woody tree reaching heights between 10 and 18 feet (3-5.5 m.).
 Tamarillo trees bloom in early spring, producing fragrant pink flowers.
 These blooms will eventually give way to small, oval or egg-shaped fruit, reminiscent of plum tomatoes—hence the tomato tree’s name.

 While the fruits of growing tree tomatoes are edible and vary between trees, they are much more bitter tasting than your average tomato.
 The skin is also tougher, with colors varying among the different varieties from yellow to red or even purple.
 Unripened fruits are also slightly toxic and should only be harvested or eaten when fully ripe (indicated by the variety’s color).